Skip to main content

 Biographical Note

-Oscar Carleton McCulloch was born July 2, 1843 in Fremont, Ohio to C. G. and Hattie McCulloch.
+Oscar Carleton McCulloch was born July 2, 1843, to C. G. and Hattie McCulloch in Fremont, Ohio.
 McCulloch was educated in Portage, Wisconsin, and at Eastman Business College in New York.
-He worked as a government clerk in Springfield, Illinois and as a salesman in Chicago before entering the Chicago Theological Seminary in 1867.
-He became the minister of the First Congregational Church in Sheboygan, Wisconsin in 1870.
+He worked as a government clerk in Springfield, Illinois, and as a salesman in Chicago, before entering the Chicago Theological Seminary in 1867.
+In 1870, McCulloch became the minister of the First Congregational Church in Sheboygan, Wisconsin.
 Around this time McCulloch married a woman named Alice and they subsequently had five children: Carleton, David, Agnes, Margaret, and Ruth.

-McCulloch came to Indianapolis in 1877 and headed up the Plymouth Church.
-He moved the congregation toward a social gospel mission.
-He would often visit the poor in their homes or institutions, which led him to begin a study of the genetic and environmental factors affecting poverty.
-In particular, he studied what he called “The Tribe of Ishmael” and published a pamphlet on the subject in 1888.
-He played a critical role in the evolution of charity in Indianapolis, moving to a more proactive organized state from its earlier informal iteration.
+McCulloch played a critical role in the evolution of charity in Indianapolis, moving to a more proactive organized state from its earlier informal iteration.
 He assisted in the coordination of the Indianapolis Benevolent Society (IBS) and other local charitable organizations, which led to the creation of the Charity Organization Society (COS).
 McCulloch was president of the COS from 1882 until his death as well as the president of the IBS.
-McCulloch was also actively involved with the Board of State Charities and the Flower Mission Society.
+McCulloch was also actively involved with the Indiana Board of State Charities and the Indianapolis Flower Mission Society.
 He became president of the National Council of Charities and Correction in 1891.
-Oscar C. McCulloch passed away on December 10, 1891.
+Oscar C. McCulloch died on December 10, 1891, and was buried at Crown Hill Cemetery in Indianapolis.

 Source: